Thousands of Resources, Ready to help.

 Explore Projects In MichiganThe Michigan State Historic Preservation Office Archaeology Program records, investigates, interprets, and protects Michigan's archaeological sites.
 SHPO archaeologists have extensive knowledge and expertise in Great Lakes archaeology.
 The SHPO maintains the official database of recorded archaeological sites located both on land and underwater.
 The SHPO also curates archaeological collections generated by review and compliance projects across the state, as well as collections obtained from state land (in collaboration with the Michigan Department of Natural Resources).

-Learn moreMichigan Archaeology for the Public
+Learn MoreMichigan Archaeology for the Public

 State Archaeological Site File: Reporting & Research Requests